 The first time watching session recordings can be a little overwhelming, however, you’ll quickly recognize problematic patterns, flows, and elements that require improvement.
 To make it a little easier, you can also segment your users to view specific demographics, and filter sessions by time, length, or screen.

 Below is a non-exhaustive list of questions you can ask yourself while watching the first few sessions:

 How are users navigating through the app?
 Do they find the intended area quickly?
 Are they navigating the way you expected?

 Are there any frustration patterns?
 Does the user rage tap?
-Are there any static elements that appear clickable?

 How long does it take to complete an action?
 Why does it take longer than expected?
 Are there any elements or routines you can improve?

 Where and why do users leave your app?
 Have they converted?
 If not, why?

 Are there any crashes recorded?
 Where do they appear and why?
 How can you improve them?